SlimJallouli/b_u585_iota02_iot_reference/project/Common/app/HomeAssistant/home_assistant_discovery.md

 3. Click Submit

 ### 3.9 Step 8: Validate Discovery
-Go to **Developer Tools → MQTT**
+Go to **Developer Tools > MQTT**

 1. Subscribe to `homeassistant/#`
 2. Confirm that retained config messages are received
 3. Confirm that state messages are published to the correct topics

-Entities should appear automatically under **Settings → Devices & Services → MQTT**
+Entities should appear automatically under **Settings > Devices & Services > MQTT**

 ## 4. Home Assistant

 Reset your STM32 boards

-Home Assistant will pick the divices and you shoud be able to see them on the dash board
+Home Assistant will pick the devices and you should be able to see them on the dashboard

 ![HomeAssistant_OverView.png](../../../../assets/HomeAssistant_OverView.png)